Come and discover Cornamusam, an international traditional music festival dedicated to bagpipes from around the world!

 Traditional music and popular culture will be waiting for you at the Cornamusam in the next month of May.

-The MOT is a literary festival that takes place each year in the month of April and which is organised by two city councils: those of Olot and Girona.
+The MOT is a literary festival that takes place each year between April and May which is organised by two city councils: those of Olot and Girona.